 After a year, this is when many of us hope to finally turn a corner and get a good night’s sleep.
 Except, as you’ve seen, this isn’t always the case.
 Thankfully, you can do plenty to address the issue.
 No more sleep deprivation, friend—especially a whole year later!

 Get more tips:

-- 15 Samples of a 1 Year Old Eating Schedule (From Real Moms)
+- 15 Examples of a 1 Year Old Eating Schedule

-Don’t forget: Join my newsletter and download this amazing resource below—at no cost to you:
+Don’t forget: Join my newsletter and grab 5 Mistakes That Keep Your Baby from Self Soothing—at no cost to you: